akumuli/akumuli-datasource/README.md

 Supported features of the datasource:

 - Native downsampling using one of the supported functions (avg, min, max, etc).
-- Query data in the original form (without downampling).
+- Query data in the original form (without downsampling).
 - Rate calculation for counters.
-- Simple anomaly detection using EWMA prediction (it's easy to set up and works great with Grafana's alerts).
 - Top-N query support.
 - Autocomplete for metric names, tag names and values for easier discovery.
+- Aliases for series names (with autocomplete).
+- Templating support.

 Other Akumuli functions and aggregations will be added in the future.